cpsc3220/project1/test/README.md

 ```
  pip install -r ./test/requirement.txt
 ```
-As pytest is not available in your PATH, you have to edit the bashrc file and add pytest to it.
+As pytest is not available in your `$PATH`, you have to edit the bashrc file and add pytest to it.
 To do this:
 ```
 nano ~/.bashrc
 ```